The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Car Ownership

-three.
-But households in the N Oracle Rd / W Grant Rd neighborhood buck
+the N Oracle Rd / W Grant Rd neighborhood have a highly unusual car ownership.

 all.
 This is more carless households than NeighborhoodScout found in